willhoney7/eslint-plugin-import-helpers/readme.md

 # ESLint Versions

-The 2.0 versions supports ESLint v9.
+The 2.0 version supports ESLint v9.
 It may still work with older versions of ESLint but we no longer test against it.
 If you need ESLint v8 support, use 1.X.

 # TypeScript